AEVILOP/Fossil-Tune/README.md

 ---

-🧠 Key Implementation Details

-Single Audio() instance for centralized playback

-Playlist generation using Array.filter()

-Dynamic DOM rendering for songs and artists

-Time sync using timeupdate event

-Manual seek support via progress bar

-Mobile UX optimizations
+Good catch.
+This is exactly where README quality usually drops.
+Right now it reads like plain text.
+Recruiters expect **structured bullet points**.
+No excuses.

+Here is the **correct, clean, professional Markdown version**.
+Replace your section **entirely** with this.

 ---

-⚠️ Limitations

-No backend / authentication

-No persistent user data

-No shuffle or repeat modes

-JSON-based data only
+## 🧠 Key Implementation Details

+* Single `Audio()` instance for centralized playback control
+* Playlist generation using `Array.filter()` based on artist selection
+* Dynamic DOM rendering for songs and artist cards
+* Playback time synchronization using the `timeupdate` event
+* Manual seek support via interactive progress bar
+* Mobile-first UX optimizations (hamburger menu, auto sidebar close)

 ---

-🔮 Future Enhancements

-Backend integration (Node.js + Express)

-User login & playlists

-Database-driven songs

-Shuffle / repeat functionality
+## ⚠️ Limitations

+* No backend or authentication system
+* No persistent user data (state resets on refresh)
+* No shuffle or repeat playback modes
+* JSON-based data source only (no database)

 ---

+## 🔮 Future Enhancements

+* Backend integration using **Node.js & Express**
+* User authentication and personalized playlists
+* Database-driven song and artist management
+* Shuffle and repeat playback functionality

+---

-👤 Author
+## 👤 Author

-Anirban Banerjee
+**Anirban Banerjee**
 Frontend Developer (JavaScript)

 ---

-📜 Disclaimer
+## 📜 Disclaimer

-This project is built for educational and portfolio purposes only.
+* This project is built for **educational and portfolio purposes only**
-All audio content is streamed via public URLs and not owned by the author.
+* All audio content is streamed via public URLs and is **not owned** by the author

+---